epsylon/oasis/README.md

 ## Roadmap:

-Review ['Roadmap'](https://solarnethub.com/socialnet/roadmap) to know what are some of the functionalities that are interesting to be implemented.
+Review ['Roadmap'](https://solarnethub.com/socialnet/roadmap) to know about some required functionalities that can be implemented.

 ----------